This fellowship is a paid summer internship program that will allow you to work in nonprofit youth development organizations in Boston, MA.

 Students awarded a fellowship will receive a stipend of $5,000 to complete a 10-week, 40 hours per week experience (June through mid-August).
 Fellows will be responsible for securing their own summer housing.

-The Music and Youth Fellowship application period has closed for the 2019–2020 academic year.
+The Music and Youth Fellowship application for summer 2021 will open in January 2021.

 2019–20 Fellowship Sites